-Endometrial ovarian cancer accounts for around 20% of epithelial ovarian cancer cases.
-This type affects women of all ages, and it is linked to endometriosis and women who already have endometrial cancer.
+Endometrioid ovarian cancer accounts for around 20% of epithelial ovarian cancer cases.
+This type affects women of all ages, and it is linked to endometriosis.
 It’s commonly treated with a combination of surgery and chemotherapy.

 Mucinous ovarian cancer tumours are not common and are generally found in women over the age of 50.
 They are usually non-cancerous and can be removed by surgery, with or without chemotherapy.

-Undifferentiated tumours are the types of ovarian cancer do not do not fit neatly into any category and they account for about 15% of epithelial tumours.
+Undifferentiated tumours are the types of ovarian cancer that do not fit neatly into any category.
+They account for about 15% of epithelial tumours.

 Brenner tumours are rare and only account for around 2% of epithelial ovarian cancers.
 They will generally be benign and are usually treated by removal during surgery.

-Carcinosarcoma tumours are aggressive tumours that present with both epithelial elements (carcinoma) and stromal elements (sarcoma).
-Usually presenting in the uterus it is very rare to find one on the ovary, but it can sometimes occur here.
+Ovarian carcinosarcoma is another type of ovarian cancer.
+These tumours display a mix of epithelial (carcinoma) and stromal (sarcoma) characteristics.
+Usually presenting in the uterus, it is very rare to find one on the ovary but it can sometimes occur here.